Pond Pumps & Accessories

 In addition to the ones shown, we have many additional pond pumps available.
 We specialize in high volume pumps and can supply you with virtually any size you could ever need.

 Our Submersible Pond Pumps are suited for small ponds starting at 200 gallons to larger ponds over 2000 gallons.
-Our larger submersible pumps are ideal for high volume water falls.
+Our larger submersible pumps are ideal for high volume waterfalls.
 Flow rates range from 120 GPH to as high as 24,000 GPH for a larger waterfall pump.
 Typically, the ideal pump will circulate the total volume of the pond at least once per hour.
-For example, if you pond is 500 gallons, you would want to go with at least a 500 GPH pump.
+For example, if your pond is 500 gallons, you would want to go with at least a 500 GPH pump.
+Submersible pond pumps are recommended for all people who don't want the unsightly pumps to ruin the esthetic value of their pond.